 3) Venting quality

 Poor venting makes air harder to evacuate and increases the risk of short shots, burn-like marks, trapped-gas defects, and unstable fill.
-In MIM, poor venting can also amplify local nonuniformity that later becomes visible after debinding or sintering.
+In MIM, weak venting can also amplify local nonuniformity that later becomes visible after debinding or sintering.

 4) Shear, temperature, and pressure stability